Vengeance Is Mine, All Others Pay Cash

 Vengeance Is Mine, All Others Pay Cash is the third novel by Eka Kurniawan which was originally published in Indonesian by Gramedia Pustaka Utama in 2014 as Seperti Dendam, Rindu Harus Dibayar Tuntas.

-Following international recognition that came with the strong reception to the English version of Kurniawan's earlier works—Beauty Is a Wound and Man Tiger—Vengeance Is Mine, All Others Pay Cash was announced in July 2017 with translation by Annie Tucker.
+Following international recognition that came with the strong reception of the English version of Kurniawan's earlier works—Beauty Is a Wound and Man Tiger—Vengeance Is Mine, All Others Pay Cash was announced in July 2017 with translation by Annie Tucker.
 As of December 2017, the novel has been translated into English, French, German, Mandarin, and Arabic.

 Synopsis

 Ajo Kawir is one of the toughest fighters in the Javanese underworld, his fearlessness matched only by his unquenchable thirst for brawling.
-But the young thug is driven by a painful secret: he is impotent.
-When he finally meets his match in the shape of the fearsome, beautiful bodyguard Iteung, Ajo is left bruised, battered, and overjoyed.
+But the young thug is driven by a painful secret: he's been impotent ever since an incident as a teenager, when he was caught witnessing the sexual assault of the local madwoman, Scarlet Blush.

+When he finally meets his match in the form of the fearsome, beautiful bodyguard Iteung, Ajo is left bruised, battered, and overjoyed.
 He has fallen in love.
-But will he ever be able to make Iteung happy if he can’t get it up?
+But he worries he won't be able to make Iteung happy because of his impotence.